Key takeaways

 Lifestyle causes of ED

 Your lifestyle can contribute to and exacerbate ED.
-Smoking, drinking alcohol, and recreational drug use can all significantly increase your risk of ED.
+Smoking, obesity, drinking alcohol, and recreational drug use can all significantly increase your risk of ED.
 A sedentary lifestyle with little physical activity is associated with ED, as is following an unhealthy diet.
-Both of these factors can contribute to obesity, which is itself a risk factor for ED.
+Both of these factors can contribute to obesity.

 Poor sleep can also increase your risk of ED, especially if you have a diagnosed sleep condition like insomnia or obstructive sleep apnea (OSA).
 ED is highly prevalent among people with OSA, and research estimates that up to 80% of cases remain undiagnosed.